dsccommunity/DscWorkshop/Exercises/Task2/Exercise2.md

     ![Build task](./img/ExecuteBuild.png)

 6. Next, we would like to publish all test results.
 In the last task you have triggered a manual build and saw the test cases that were executed.
 On each build an NUnit XML file is generated that Azure DevOps can pick up.
-To do so, add another agent task, this time "Publish Test Results".
+To do so, add another agent task of the type "Publish Test Results".
 Make sure that it is configured to use NUnit and to pick up the correct file: ```**/IntegrationTestResults.xml```.

     ![Test results](./img/PublishTests.png)